-What we recommend: Content Assist is only available to current Twenty Over Ten users.
+What we recommend: Content Assist is only available to current Twenty Over Ten users, but is offered at no additional charge in all of our packages.
 Not a user?
 Signing up is easy!
 Once signed up, Content Assist is directly integrated into your Twenty Over Ten dashboard.
 No additional plugins or code injections.
-Because all of the articles included with Content Assist are completely customizable we highly recommend using Content Assist as your personal marketing assistant.
+Because all of the articles included with Content Assist are completely customizable, we highly recommend using Content Assist as your personal marketing assistant.
 Use the content as a starting point and add your own flavor to it.
 Customize content for your particular niche or geographic location to optimize your blogs for audience and search engines like Google.

 The Details: One common practice on websites is to encourage visitors (who may not yet be ready to contact you directly) to provide their email address in exchange for a freemium – an ebook, a whitepaper, a guide or list, etc. If you would like to utilize a freemium like this but don’t have the time or inclination to develop it yourself, the Kiplinger content store is a great, reasonably-priced solution.

 Both one-time pieces (such as “Discover 70 Ways to Build Wealth”) as well yearly subscriptions are available (the annual subscription puts editor-picked top content on your website on the first Monday of each month).
 Currently, Kiplinger also offers four different types of newsletters covering everything from taxes to retirement and more.

 What We Recommend: Kiplinger is great for advisors who need a freemium to entice their website visitors but don’t have time to produce it, or advisors who want interactive features at a great price.
 This option is also great for those who don’t want to appear as though they are just curating content from other publishers – once added to your website, the content appears native.